rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 * `y`, `yes`, `on`, or no value: use soft floats.
 * `n`, `no`, or `off`: use hardware floats (the default).

+## split-debuginfo

+This option controls the emission of "split debuginfo" for debug information that `rustc` generates.
+The default behavior of this option is platform-specific, and not all possible values for this option work on all platform.
+Possible values are:

+* `off` - This is the default for platforms with ELF binaries and windows-gnu (not Windows MSVC and not macOS).
+This typically means that dwarf debug information can be found in the final artifact in sections of the executable.
+  This option is not supported on Windows MSVC.
+On macOS this options prevents the final execution of `dsymutil` to generate debuginfo.

+* `packed` - This is the default for Windows MSVC and macOS platforms.
+The term "packed" here means that all the debug information is packed into a separate file from the main executable.
+On Windows MSVC this is a `*.pdb` file, on macOS this is a `*.dSYM` folder, and on other platforms this is a `*.dwp` files.

+* `unpacked` - This means that debug information will be found in separate files for each compilation unit (object file).
+This is not supported on Windows MSVC.
+On macOS this means the original object files will contain debug information.
+On other Unix platforms this means that `*.dwo` files will contain debug information.

+Note that `packed` and `unpacked` gated behind `-Zunstable-options` on non-macOS platforms at this time.

 ## target-cpu

 This instructs `rustc` to generate code specifically for a particular processor.